Founders: Allon Bloch (CEO), Ran Shaul, Israel Roth, Adam Singolda

 Headquarters: New York City

-Disclosure: Comcast Ventures, a division of CNBC parent company Comcast, is an investor in K Health.
+Disclosure: Comcast Ventures is a division of CNBC parent company Comcast.